x75/x75.github.io/_posts/2020-02-20-jetpack-the-story-1-init.md

 instrument to help scientists with that kind of ambition to transform their research innovations into a business by funding three people with a stipend for one year.
-We started out on that track and were busy working on the proposal text all through Q1/2019.
+We started out on that track and were busy working on a proposal all through Q1/2019.

 > microfunding

-In the course of writing down our concept we were looking with interest at small funding tickets on the order of 20-50K already.
-This is an order of magnitude you can expect to receive from programs like Prototype Fund or from any respectable crowdfunding campaign.
+In the course of writing down our concept we were looking at small funding tickets on the order of 20-50K already with interest.
+This is an order of magnitude one can expect to receive from programs like "Prototype Fund" or from any respectable crowdfunding campaign.
+It's also a very friendly size psychologically.

 Sometime during Jan/Feb 2019 we got in touch with Tosh from the magic.do investment fund via our mutual connection and lead-investor-to-be Oskar Obereder.
 It was introduced to us as a microfund for tech- and AI-centered startups.
-At that time we were still fully committed to applying for EXIST and delayed our negotiations so we wouldn't rule out any downstream options in govermental funding programmes by tainting the company with unapproved investment.
-The plan was to keep the option warm until EXIST would be fixed.
+At that time, we were still fully committed to applying for EXIST and delayed our negotiations so we wouldn't rule out any downstream options in governmental funding programs by tainting the company with unapproved investments.
+The plan was to keep the option open until EXIST would be fixed.

 > how we were lucky with our investors and private funding overtook EXIST

+During May/June 2019 we met up several times with the funding consortium.

+TODO: Screening episode in Leo's Biergarten

-During May/June 2019 we met up with several times with the magic consortium, which answered by raising the stakes.
-At about the same time we got v/ positive feedback from these people while receiving quite demotivating one from our EXIST pre-evaluation.
+which answered by raising the stakes.
+At about the same time we got v/ positive feedback from these people while receiving quite demotivating ones from our EXIST pre-evaluation.
 At this point the decision for which way to go fell silently and swiftly.

+End of part one.

+### Jetpack the Story, Part 2 Founding mechanics

 > ycombinator, standard documents, SAFE agreement